elenatis/portfolio/README.md

 ## Portfolio

-Here are some SQL scripts representing my query skills.
+Here are some SQL scripts representing my query skills and Python visualisations.